Jethet/wiki-hh/HTML/HTML_learning.md

 * footer: whatever is coded between the `<footer></footer>` tags will be repeated for each page

 #### HEAD:
-* In the head, the links to the css stylesheets should come above the title:
+* In the head, the links to the main css stylesheet (style.css) should come under the title:
   ``` html
   <link rel="stylesheet" href="file.css">
   ```
-* The styles.css link should be the last one you add.
-To start with a good layout without default values, include
+* The style.css link should be the last one you add.
+To start with a good layout without default values, you can include
   ``` html
   <link rel="stylesheet" href="reset.css">
   ```
+* All other (external) stylesheet links are placed above the `<title>` line.

 * With the `<style>` tag, a style can be added without loading an external stylesheet: `<style>.some-css {}</style>` (with media attribute this can be applied only for a specified medium, for example
   ``` html
   <style media="print">.class-name {margin: 10px}</style>